Margaret of Villehardouin: Family

 She married first in September 1294 with Isnard of Sabran and had one daughter, Isabella of Sabran, who married the Ferdinand of Majorca, son of James II of Majorca.
 Isnard died in 1297.
-Her second marriage was to Richard I Orsini, Count palatine of Cephalonia and Zakynthos, in 1299.
+Her second marriage was to Richard II Orsini, Count palatine of Cephalonia and Zakynthos, in 1299.
 The couple had an unnamed daughter who died as an infant.